-The Compensation Committee has engaged its own independent advisor, Farient Advisors ("Farient") to provide advice and recommendations on the amount and form of executive and director compensation.
-Farient does not provide other non-executive compensation consulting services to the Company, nor did the Company pay Farient fees in excess of \$120,000 during 2009.
+In August 2010, the Compensation Committee changed its independent compensation consultant from Farient Advisors ("Farient") to Semler Brossy Consulting Group LLC ("Semler Brossy").
+The Compensation Committee has engaged Semler Brossy to provide advice and recommendations on the amount and form of executive and director compensation.
+Neither Farient nor Semler Brossy has provided other non-executive compensation consulting services to the Company, nor did the Company pay either party fees in excess of \$120,000 during 2010.